← Back to Skills / Marketplace / memphis

 01 · The Vibe

-Memphis was a design movement in the 1980s that decided modernism was too boring and postmodernism was too self-serious, and then made furniture, textiles, and products that looked like a party thrown by geometry.
+Memphis was a design movement in the 1980s that rejected restraint entirely, and then made furniture, textiles, and products that looked like a party thrown by geometry.
 Squiggly lines.
 Dots on everything.
 Primary colors next to pastels next to black.
-Shapes that don't match but somehow work together.
+Shapes that clash and somehow cohere.
 Applied to UI, Memphis produces interfaces that are immediately joyful, slightly chaotic in a considered way, and completely immune to being called generic.
 You've seen this aesthetic in a hundred editorial illustrations and trendy brand identities recently — it's having a major revival, and for good reason.

 ● Looks Like